- This event has passed.

 March 29 • 2 p.m. • Jamestown Settlement

-Allison Horrocks, public historian and co-author of “Dolls of Our Lives: Why We Can’t Quit American Girl” (2023), completed her Ph.D. at the University of Connecticut and currently works as a park ranger at Blackstone River Valley National Historical Park in Pawtucket, RI.
-She has been an interpreter and tour guide at a number of historic sites.
-For the past five years, she has been the co-host of “Dolls of Our Lives” podcast about American Girl®, history and pop culture.
+Allison Horrocks, public historian and co-author of “Dolls of Our Lives: Why We Can’t Quit American Girl” (2023), completed her doctorate at the University of Connecticut and currently works as a park ranger at Blackstone River Valley National Historical Park in Pawtucket, Rhode Island.
+Horrocks, a former interpreter and tour guide at historic sites, has been the co-host of the “Dolls of Our Lives” podcast for the past five years exploring all things American Girl®, history and pop culture.